 An introduction to the basics of data communication and networking.
 Topics include the OSI model, physical processes used for digital transmission, standardization, local area networks, the network protocols, and network applications.
 Exposure to network manager responsibilities in UNIX and Windows NT.
-Prerequisite: CSCI 221 or 245, or permission.
+Prerequisite: CSCI 326 or permission.